-The dissertation proposal and answers to the 'Comprehensive Examination' must be submitted to the Assistant Chair of the Department of Religious Studies at least two (2) weeks prior to the date of the oral examination.
+The dissertation proposal and answers to the Four Questions must be submitted to the student's mentor at least two (2) weeks prior to the date of the oral examination.

 Students are recommended for the advancement to candidacy by unanimous vote of the Doctoral Committee.